 You may be able to shingle over an existing layer of shingles, but according to most building codes, you are not allowed to have more than two layers of shingles.
 After that, you have to remove and replace them.
 Additionally, keep in mind that when it’s time to replace the roof, ripping off two layers of shingles instead of one adds to labor costs.
 It’s also more difficult to spot and repair leaks through two layers of shingles.

 If a portion of your roof is sagging instead of straight, this may indicate structural damage due to trapped moisture and rotting wood that will necessitate roof replacement.
 Contact a professional immediately if you notice your roof sagging.
 Signs of extensive water damage inside the home such as mold, peeling paint, and dark spots on the ceiling are warning signals that your roof may need replacing.
-You should also consult a professional about possible replacement if your roof is at the end of its normal lifespan or if you’ve just gone through a devastating natural disaster such as a tornado, hurricane, or other violent storm.
+You should also consult a professional about possible replacement if your roof is at the end of its normal lifespan or if you’ve just gone through a devastating natural disaster such as a tornado, hurricane, or another violent storm.

 When you need an appraisal of your roof as a prelude to deciding whether to repair or replace it, don’t opt for a discount company.
 Consult quality home roofing contractor with impeccable reputations and recommendations from former clients.